-At CDIC, we now treat an even wider variety of patients who are missing teeth in their upper jaw with Zygomatic Implants.
+At CDIC, we now have the ability to treat an even wider variety of patients who are missing teeth in their upper jaw with Zygomatic & Pterygoid Implants.

-Following gum disease and tooth loss, the part of the jawbone (alveolar bone) that houses the tooth root keeping them in place is lost through a process described as bone resorption.
+Patient who have gum disease and those who have experienced tooth loss, the part of the jawbone (alveolar bone) that houses the roots of teeth keeping them in place is lost through a process described as bone resorption.
 The rate at which this bone is lost varies from person to person, but the one constant is, over time most of the alveolar bone will disappear making it very difficult or almost impossible to place conventional dental implants.